sbingler/hsts-tracking-prevention-spec/draft-bingler-hsts-tracking-prevention.md

    Otherwise, if the substring...
 ~~~

-{Section 2.4.1.1 of RFC6767} step 4 may also need to be rewritten in a similar
+{Section 2.4.1.1 of RFC6797} step 4 may also need to be rewritten in a similar
 fashion.

 ### Prevent Servers From Retrieving Tracking Data.

 To allow user agents the option of preventing hosts they believe are tracking
-from retrieving HSTS data {Section 8.3 of RFC6767} should be changed as
+the user from retrieving HSTS data {Section 8.3 of RFC6797} should be changed
-follows:
+as follows:

 ~~~
    1. Extract from the URI any substring described by the host